 What is new in this call

 CERIC is increasing its capacities in the field of Energy Materials.
-To this end, we will upgrade some beamlines/instruments during this year to improve our services.
+To this end, we will upgrade some beamlines/instruments this year to improve our services.
 In the first step, the upgrades will address battery research.
-We invite the users to check the instruments pages or contact the instruments scientists for forthcoming developments
+We invite the users to check the instruments pages or contact the instruments scientists for forthcoming developments.

-Additional Facilities available
+Additional instruments available

 It will be possible to express your availability for remote measurements in the proposal submission form.